devopsdays/devopsdays-web/content/events/2023-montreal/sponsor.md

 </table>

 <div>
 <b>*</b>Shared table! up to 3 at a table.
 Ideally 2.
-MMR must be <25k/month, no VC funding except angel under 100k, AND under 10 employees
+MMR must be &lt;  25k/month, no VC funding except angel under 100k, AND under 10 employees
 </div>
 <div>
 <b>**</b>Non-profits must be registered non-profits, excluding complicated non-profits (eg, Ikea).
 We reserve the right to reject those types